 Bithoven Developer Guide

-A guide to building safe, expressive smart contracts on Bitcoin.
+Learn to build safe, expressive smart contracts on Bitcoin with readable, type-safe code.

 1. Introduction